rbind/blog.jemu.name/content/post/2017-08-29-new-phone-smell.md

 As I mentioned, I've been running CyanogenMOD (or more recently, its successor LineageOS) for pretty much most of my Android days, and I've gotten used to various customizability features like editable quick draw tiles and the likes before they way standard parts.
 I've also used Nova Launcher as a homescreen replacement for stock launcher for so long, I was basically unable to switch back to stock because I was _so_ used to various little things I didn't want to compromise on.
 However, now I'm on the latest OxygenOS, the OP stock ROM, and I don't really miss anything.
-The shelf to the left side of the homescreen is a nice play for lots of widgets I would usually need to spread out over multiple screens, and the rest is pretty decent, too.
+The shelf to the left side of the homescreen is a nice place for lots of widgets I would usually need to spread out over multiple screens, and the rest is pretty decent, too.
 The only thing that I really miss from Nova is the customizable app drawer where you can create tabbed sections for apps, which I used to group them by category (games, social, media stuff, tools), but oh well, I'll get used to it.
 Now that I have more screen space available because all the widgets can live on the shelf, I don't have to primarily rely on the app drawer anyway.

 The only customization I made was rooting it, which is a thing I also do almost out of habit and not for any particular feature I really need.
 Except host-file based ad-block, because VPN ad-blocking is annoying and also fuck you and everyone you know if you force ads into your apps without giving me the option to pay for an ad-free experience (which I gladly do very often, but some devs seem to just hate people).